decentralized-identity/didcomm-messaging/docs/spec-files/encryption.md

 #### Anonymous Encryption

-When a sender would like to encrypt a message for a recipient or multiple recipients but not be authenticated by the recipients, the JWA of `ECDH-ES` defined by [RFC 7518](https://tools.ietf.org/html/rfc7518#section-4.6) SHOULD be used within the structure of a JWE.
+When a sender would like to encrypt a message for a recipient DID or multiple recipient DIDs but not be authenticated by the recipients, the JWA of `ECDH-ES` defined by [RFC 7518](https://tools.ietf.org/html/rfc7518#section-4.6) SHOULD be used within the structure of a JWE.

 Anonymous encryption removes authentication of the sender, which is a significant benefit of DIDComm Messaging; it may make sense, but should only be done thoughtfully, when the context of the use case justifies it.
 Pairing anonymous encryption with a method of message authentication other than authcrypt as defined in this specification is not generally recommended, as it may have unintended side effects.
 In particular, a signed message that is anonymously encrypted accomplishes authentication, but loses the repudiability of authcrypt.
 Further discussion of message authentication can be found in the [DIDComm Guidebook](https://didcomm.org/book/v2).